ebenzotoo/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-function that prints every other characterof a string
+function that prints half of a string